Trinity Site

 As in the Mahâbhârata itself, with its fearful celestial weapons, which could even destroy the universe, so at the Trinity Site humanity acquired just such a weapon, which spelled the doom of many, both the wicked, as was Duryodhana, and the noble, blameless, and tragic, as were Drona, Bhishma, and Karna.
 The continuing debate over the morality of the tactics in World War II, including the use of the nuclear weapons and other bombing of civilian targets, which had been avoided as immoral in World War I, finds no less than a full parallel in the moral ambivalence of the Mahâbhârata, of Krishna's own advice to the Pandavas, which was often to violate the Rules of War for the sake of the "good cause."
 The awe, terror, portent, threat, and moral complexity of the Trinity weapon, immediately felt by Oppenheimer, was nothing new to the human imagination.
 It is as though it was all foreseen.

-By the way, don't miss the chili cheeseburgers at the Owl Bar and Steakhouse in San Antonio.
+By the way, don't miss the green chile cheeseburgers at the Owl Bar Cafe and Steakhouse in San Antonio (77 Us Highway 380).

 The Hiltons